 Rayner said she grew up in the optimism of the Hawke era, while Musa talked of the disconnect between Keating who had a vision for the future, seeing the best Australia as ahead of us, and Howard who looked back to the halcyon days of the 1950s.

 Rayner admitted that those young people who have gone to university are on a path – a slower path than the past, but they have one.
 Her main concern is the other 60% for whom there are fewer entry-level jobs and who end up doing insecure often “cobbled together” work.
 It is particularly here that Rayner and Musa saw parallels between their books.
 Those currently worse off are young men who drop out of school early.
 They become “badly dispossessed” such as the housepainter in Musa’s novel.
-Musa was inspired by Christos Tsiolkas’ The slap, he said, except that Tsiolkas is about the middle class while his is the aspirational or working class in a changing cultural landscape.
+Musa was inspired by Christos Tsiolkas’ The slap, he said, except that Tsiolkas is about the middle class while his concerns the aspirational or working class in a changing cultural landscape.

 (At some point here, Musa laughingly praised Rayner as being “so articulate”.
 She certainly knew her stuff, but Musa, though seeming to be briefly thrown on a couple of occasions, is no slouch – and was certainly not “put out”.
 They just had to work at times to find idea-connections in terms of their respective approaches!)